Sri Lankan Tamil diaspora: Malaysia and Singapore

 Ceylonese Tamils made up an overwhelming majority in the civil service of British Malaya and Singapore prior to independence.
 It was in Malaysia and Singapore, that the term "Ceylonese" and "Jaffnese" were popularly used by the Sri Lankan Tamils to differentiate themselves from the larger Malaysian Indian and Indian Singaporean population who were predominantly of Tamil origin (but as of today, they are considered a sub-ethnicity of these races in the respective national censuses of their adoptive countries due to the similarities of religion, ethnicity, and language with the local ethnic Indian population of Tamil origin).
-The Malaysian Sri Lankan Tamil community is the fifth largest South Asian community in Malaysia, after Tamils, Malayalis, Telugus, and Punjabis.
+The Malaysian Sri Lankan Tamil community is the fifth largest South Asian community in Malaysia, after Tamils, Malayalis, Gujaratis, Telugus, Bengalis, Sindhis and Punjabis.

-After the Pangkor Treaty of 1874, the British embarked upon the construction of roads, railways, schools, hospitals, and government offices in the Malay Peninsula, to develop the country and to increase its revenue.

-"It was to meet those early problems that Malaya looked to its older sister Ceylon for help and probably, the then Governor of the Straits Settlements secured the despatch to Perak of the 2nd division of the Ceylon Pioneer Corp.
-"So it fell to the Ceylonese to survey the railways and to build and man them, to be apothecaries in the hospitals, to be technical assistance to qualified engineers and to staff the clerical services on which an expanding government was bound increasingly to depend.

-In Kuala Lumpur, the Ceylon Tamil population was mainly concentrated in Brickfields and Sentul because of the proximity of the Administrative Centre of the Malayan Railway (opposite the railway station) and the Sentul Workshop.
+In Kuala Lumpur, the Ceylon Tamil population was mainly concentrated in Brickfields and Sentul because of the proximity of the Administrative Centre of the Malayan Railway and the Sentul Workshop.
 The Government provided accommodation for the white and the blue collar workers in these areas.
-The Ceylon Tamils living in both these areas were devout Saivites and as they fervently believed that "no one should live in a place that has no Temple ", they soon began to organize themselves into Associations.
+The Ceylon Tamils living in both these areas were devout Saivites and as they fervently believed that "no one should live in a place that has no Temple," they soon began to organize themselves into Associations.
 This gave birth to the Sri Kandaswamy Kovil, Brickfields, which has become a landmark and tourist attraction in the city, showcasing Sri Lankan Tamil and Hindu architecture at its finest.

 Many of the first Asian and non-white doctors and engineers in Malaya and Singapore were of Sri Lankan Tamil descent.
 The world's first Asian surgeon was Dr. S.S.
 Thiruchelvam, a Malayan of Ceylonese Tamil origin.

-Former Singaporean Prime Minister Lee Kuan Yew once said: